 - Finding a way to fake working out.

 - Developing a method for sending my daughter to school with her hair styled in such a way that it looks like we actually do own a brush.

 - Getting credit for attending a PTA meeting without actually being there.

-Will let you know if I come up with any lightbulb moments for any of the rest of my fellow C-average parent friends out there.
+I will let you know if I come up with any lightbulb moments for any of the rest of my fellow C-average parent friends out there.
 We gotta stick together.